litert/pointer.js/README.md

     </a>
 </p>

-A lightweight pointer event library for handling mouse and touch interactions in browsers.
+A lightweight pointer event library for handling mouse, touch, and pen interactions in browsers.
 Provides unified APIs for down, move, click, long, drag, resize and more.

 ## Features

-- 🖱️ Unified mouse and touch event handling
+- 🖱️ Unified pointer event handling (mouse, touch, pen)
 - 📱 Mobile-friendly with touch support
 - 🎯 Click, double-click, and long-press detection
 - 🔄 Drag and drop with customizable constraints